sshilal1/neighborhoodMap/README.md

 ## How To Start
 * Click the *Published Site* link above
 * Or download the repository and open `index.html` in a browser

+### To Use the App
+1. Search for locations in the search bar
+2. Use the Arrow box to show/hide the search results
+3. Click the result or the map markers to learn about the location